freeCodeCamp/freeCodeCamp/guide/english/css/css-images/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+It is advised to change anyone parameter, either height or width to get a proportionate image.
+Changing both dimensions results in forced scaling and is not advisable.

 ##### Properties
 <a title="The image-orientation CSS property describes how to correct the default orientation of an image." href="/en-US/docs/Web/CSS/image-orientation"><code>image-orientation</code></a>